brunoV/throttler/README.md

 Throttles the throughput of function calls and `core.async` channels.

-Uses the [token bucket algorithm][1] to support controlling the overall rate as well as the maximum burst rate.
+Uses the [token bucket algorithm][1] to control both the overall rate as well as the burst rate.

 ## Get it